ghost-goblin/CySA/part3.md

 ## Network access control (NAC)
-+ 802.1X
-+ RADIUS carries authentication from a Network Access Server (NAS) to a AAA server
++ 802.1X is a network authentication protocol that opens ports for network access when an organization authenticates a user's identity and authorizes them for access to the network
 + A standard for encapsulating **EAP** (Extensible Authentication Protocol) communications over a LAN or wireless LAN that provides port-based authentication
    + **Port-based NAC** is a switch (or router) that performs some sort of authentication of the attached device before activating the port
++ RADIUS carries authentication from a Network Access Server (NAS) to a AAA server
 1. Agent-based vs agentless
 2. In-band vs Out-of-Band